 Music creators have long been a vocal community in calling out discrimination of any kind.
 Yet, in countries such as United Kingdom, France, and Japan, creators face financial discrimination every day simply because of their nationality.
 These and other countries discriminate by skirting royalty payments to artists who come from countries that have different copyright and royalty laws and standards.
 A common example is American creators not being compensated when their music is played on AM/FM radio internationally.

-This discrimination—and ultimately, financial injustice—occurs when a country does not abide by National Treatment, a principal in international trade since 1947 that dictates a country treat foreigners the same under the law as they do their citizens.
+This discrimination—and ultimately, financial injustice—occurs when a country does not abide by National Treatment, a principle in international trade since 1947 that dictates a country treat foreigners the same under the law as they do their citizens.
 For the music industry, that means a country can’t pick and choose who gets royalty rights based on a person’s nationality.

 That is inherently wrong.